devcontainers/devcontainers.github.io/_implementors/features.md

 }
 ```

-> Note: The `:latest` version annotation is added implicitly if omitted.
+> **Note:** The `:latest` version annotation is added implicitly if omitted.
 To pin to a specific package version ([example](https://github.com/devcontainers/features/pkgs/container/features/go/versions)), append it to the end of the Feature.

 An option's value can be provided as either a `string` or `boolean`, and should match what is expected by the feature in the `devcontainer-feature.json` file.

-As a shorthand, the value of a `feature` can be provided as a single string.
+As a shorthand, the value of the `features` property can be provided as a single string.
 This string is mapped to an option called `version`.
 In the example below, both examples are equivalent.

 ```jsonc
 "features": {